ScaledFlow/burger/README.md

 ## Features

 - The site demonstrates the use of the MVC design pattern, express, express-handlebars, and MySQL hosted on Heroku.
-- The site allows the creation of an item and a change in its state.
+- The site demonstrates the creation of an item and a state change using the MVC pattern.

 ## To-do list: